FlexMeasures/flexmeasures/documentation/dev/docker-compose.rst

 You could also connect it to some other database (on your PC, in the cloud), by setting a different ``SQLALCHEMY_DATABASE_URI`` in the config.

+.. _docker-compose-tutorial:

 Seeing it work: Running the toy tutorial
 --------------------------------------

 A good way to see if these containers work well together, and maybe to inspire how to use them for your own purposes, is the :ref:`tut_toy_schedule`.

-The server container already creates the toy account when it starts.
-We'll now run the rest of that tutorial, with one twist at the end, when we create the battery schedule.
+The `flexmeasures-server` container already creates the toy account when it starts (see its initial command).
+We'll now walk through the rest of the toy tutorial, with one twist at the end, when we create the battery schedule.

-Let's go into the worker container:
+Let's go into the `flexmeasures-worker` container:

 .. code-block:: console